top of page

 All of these events took place “on the third day.”
 As Genesis says,

-“On the third day Abraham lifted up his eyes, and saw the place far off.”
+"Then on the third day Abraham lifted up his eyes, and saw the place afar off."
 Genesis 22:4

 This may sound strangely familiar.
 Yitzhak’s life forms a prophetic prototype of Yeshua of Nazareth.
 This is the meaning of ma’aseh avot siman l’banim, the actions of the fathers serve as a portent for the children.